Critical Thinking · Dialogue · Civics

 Magnus Irvine

-Critical Academy was developed by Magnus Irvine — facilitator, community builder, data and policy analyst.
-His work sits at the intersection of structured dialogue, policy research, and the practicalities of how groups of people with genuinely different views can come into alignment.
+Critical Academy was developed by Magnus Irvine, a facilitator, community builder, quantitative analyst and policy researcher.
+His work sits at the intersection of structured dialogue, community engagement, and the practicalities of how people with different views can come into alignment.

-That foundation is what equipped him to initiate the Brougham Street Cohousing village in Eltham, Victoria — a 20 townhouse intentional community developed from the ground up by its future residents, navigating real differences in values, priorities, and vision.
+It has also equipped him to initiate the Brougham Street Cohousing village in Eltham, Victoria, a 20 townhouse intentional community developed from the ground up by its future residents.

 Background